azraf/yii2-simple/README.md

 After installation complete, please:

-1. uncomment the line `'admin/*'` of `config/web.php` :
+1. Uncomment the line `'admin/*'` of `config/web.php` :

     'as access' => [
           'class' => 'mdm\admin\components\AccessControl',
           'allowActions' => [
       //    'admin/*',  // ::: IMPORTANT :::: Make it disable after configuring the USER Roles/Permissions

 2. Then browse to `http://[YOUR-APPLICATION-PATH]/admin/` in your browser

 3. Configure Yii2-admin as your need, set Permission/Roles and assign them to User

 4. After configuration complete, comment out the line again in your configuration

 //    'admin/*',  // ::: IMPORTANT :::: Make it disable after configuring the USER Roles/Permissions